Altıntaş, Midyat: History

 Emperor Anastasius I Dicorus is credited with the construction of a church at Kfarze (today called Altıntaş), under the supervision of the craftsmen Theodosius and Theodorus, in a manuscript dated to 1592, however the historian Andrew Palmer argues this was fabricated to add historicity.
-The church of Mor Azozoyel was likely constructed in the late 7th century AD.
+The Church of Mor Azozoyel was likely constructed in the late 7th century AD.
 The church of Mor Azozoyel was constructed by 934/935 (AG 1246) at the latest, as indicated by an inscription at the church commemorating the construction of an outdoor oratory (beth ṣlutho) in that year.
 The Monastery of Mor Moses near Kfarze was constructed by AD 1085.
 There was also a monastery of Mar Iliyya (Elijah) the Bassi near the village.

 Kurds looted the church of Mor Azozoyel in 1416 and an icon of the church's patron saint was lost.
 The Kurdish rebels Yezdanşêr and Mas'ud Beg attacked Kfarze in 1855, severely damaging the church of Mor Azozoyel and killing many of the village's inhabitants, including four priests and monks.
 The monk Barsoum of Kfarze was counted amongst the residents of the Mor Gabriel Monastery in 1877.
 The village was visited by the British archaeologist Gertrude Bell in 1909 and 1911.
 In 1914, Kfarze was inhabited by 350 Syriacs, as per the list presented to the Paris Peace Conference by the Assyro-Chaldean delegation.
 They adhered to the Syriac Orthodox Church.
 The Kurdish families at Kfarze belonged to the Ismail clan.

-The main Syriac Orthodox church in Altıntaş.
+Mor Azozoel Church, the main Syriac Orthodox church in Altıntaş.

 Amidst the Sayfo, the Syriacs at Kfarze held a council to decide on a course of action after receiving news of the outbreak of massacres and whilst some argued in favour of arming themselves, most trusted the Ottoman government's assurances of safety.
 However, Kurdish plans to massacre the Syriacs were leaked and after word had been sent to ‘Ayn-Wardo, armed men arrived and fought off the Kurds to allow the villagers to flee.
 Although many villagers survived the attack and reached safety at ‘Ayn-Wardo, others went to the Muslim villages of Dermuske and Kafsange and were taken hostage.
 The villagers at Dermuske were freed by 300 armed Syriacs in an attack that captured the Kurdish leader Abdulrahman’s sister, who was exchanged for the 86 hostages who were held at Kafsange and the surviving villagers of Kfarze subsequently remained at ‘Ayn-Wardo for the remainder of the First World War.

 Part of the nave vault of the church of Mor Azozoyel collapsed during the First World War or immediately after, and was restored in 1936.
 There were 1177 residents in 1960.
 By 1966, 775 Turoyo-speaking Christians in 130 families inhabited Kfarze and were served by one church.
 A significant number of the village's Syriac population emigrated abroad to Germany, Belgium, and France in the late 20th century.